LWV of Weston videotaped this

 Fall Conference rescheduled to 12/3:

 moved to Sat 12/3.
-We certainly picked a hot topic this year by deciding to
+We certainly picked a hot topic this year by

-September and will be the focus of a special legislative session in
+Hartford in September and will be the focus of a special

-Colleges and the Board of Regents were announced by the
+Vo-Tech Colleges and the Board of Regents were announced by the

 With so much happening in the near term, the Conference Planning

 Committee decided that holding the conference in December would be